 All honors students, regardless of their place on the political spectrum, are invited to apply for Trump 365.
 Class discussion will be the foundation of the course.
 The semester will culminate with students acting as external political consultants for the White House, making group presentations in which they will provide a recommendation on how President Trump should address a specific policy issue and what effect that particular stance could have on his chances of reelection in 2020.

 Are you an honors student interested in taking Trump 365 during the Spring 2018 semester?
-Be sure to complete the Honors College Forum application for the course.
-The deadline to apply is October 15, 2017.
+Sorry, this course is closed.
+Watch for the Fall 2018 Forum on Midterm Elections!

 What's in it for you:

 - Delve into important policy issues of the Trump administration

 - Adopt an insider's perspective on the current political climate by assuming the role of a political consultant

 - Come to class prepared for discussion each week

 - Apply what you learn with projects outside of the classroom

 - Conduct interviews with voters from both sides of the political spectrum

 - Integrate and apply the cumulative knowledge you have gained in the course in a final group presentation